 The soak and seal procedure is an effective treatment to retain moisture in dry, irritated skin as a result of eczema.
 Learn more.

 Treating Skin Infections

 Infections with bacteria and viruses are common among atopic dermatitis patients.
 Learn more.

 Wet Wrap Therapy

-When symptoms are severe, your healthcare provider may suggest wet wrap therapy.
+When eczema symptoms are severe, your healthcare provider may suggest wet wrap therapy.
 Learn more.

 Exposure to natural sunlight or ultraviolet light often helps people with atopic dermatitis.
 Learn more.

-People with atopic dermatitis often struggle with a poor self-image and low self-esteem.
+People with eczema often struggle with a poor self-image and low self-esteem.
 In severe cases, the appearance of their skin can invite teasing and, especially with children, interfere with peer relationships.
 Learn more.

-Day hospitalization at centers specializing in treatment of skin disorders can be helpful for patients whose rashes are not controlled by medications and by avoiding irritants.
+Day hospitalization at centers specializing in treatment of eczema can be helpful for patients whose rashes are not controlled by medications and by avoiding irritants.
 Learn more.